epiccurious/jade-diy/README.md

     - Nice 3-button design, a bigger battery, and a magnetic charging base
     ![M5Stack FIRE](img/M5Stack-FIRE.jpg)

-## Limitations of Third-Party Hardware
+## Current Limitations of Third-Party DIY Hardware

-- No camera... yet.
+- No camera support... yet
-- The T-Display doesn't have a battery.
-You can either (1) keep it plugged in to a wall outlet, keep it plugged into a portable battery charger, or add a generic battery for a few dollars.
-- How do you do firmware updates?
-- If you enable Secure Boot, you can't lose the pem key.
+- Need to document how to perform firmware updates

-## Beginner Instructions (without Secure Boot)
+## Set Up Instructions

 1. Open the Terminal by pressing `Ctrl+Alt+T`.

 2. Install the required software packages.
+On a slow computer, this step can take over 20 minutes.
 Copy-and-paste the following lines into Terminal:
     ```bash
     sudo apt update
     sudo apt install -y cmake git python3-pip python3-venv